dosreislab/dosreislab.github.io/people.md

 ![](/assets/figs/yuqing.png)

 Yuqing obtained a BEng in Environmental Engineering at Chengdu University of Information Technology, China, and then an MSc in Environmental Engineering at Cranfield University, UK.
 During the MSc period, Yuqing was trained in R, C and HPC for modelling and statistical analysis of sample data.
 As a PhD student in the dos Reis lab, Yuqing will focus on phylogenetic models of natural selection and the molecular clock to analyse phylogenomic data from more than 300 mammal species.
-Yuqing is currently on a one-year break from her studies.

-# Ishika Kaur Johar and Zahedul Islam, MSc students

-Ishika and Zahedul are developing an R package for SNP analysis as part of their MSc Bioinformatics project.

 ---
 ---

 # Past Members
+# Ishika Kaur Johar and Zahedul Islam (2025), MSc students

+Ishika and Zahedul are developed an R package for SNP analysis as part of their MSc Bioinformatics project.

 # Muthukumaran Panchaksaram (2020-2024), PhD student

 ![](/assets/figs/muthu.png)